 - Suggest a character’s interiority

-Repetition can do all of the above, and much more.
+Repetition in literature can do all of the above, and much more.
 What makes repetition in poetry and prose so powerful is that it emphasizes other devices and ideas in the text.

 Since the main effect of repetition is emphasis, writers should harness the repetition of words to underscore what their work is trying to accomplish.
 By skillfully repeating words and phrases, writers can clue the reader towards what they’re trying to say in their work, using the tools of rhetoric in artistic and literary ways.